 3 large sweet (yellow) plantains, boiled in salted water until tender

-Using a dutch oven, warm the oil over medium heat, adding the onions, chilli, garlic, ginger and two pinches of salt.
+Using a dutch oven, warm the oil over medium heat, add the onions, chilli, garlic, ginger and two pinches of salt.
 Cook for about 15 minutes and stir frequently until onions are brown and sweet.

 Add in the tomato paste and cook for another 3 minutes.
 Add the chopped plum and a bit more salt and stir.